DCS-gRPC/rust-server/README.md

 cargo build
 ```

-### Mission Setup
+### MissionScripting Sanitisation Removal

+DCS-gRPC requires the removal of sanitisation features in DCS scripting.

 Remove the sanitation of `require` and the `lfs` from your `DCS World\Scripts\MissionScripting.lua`.

-After this change, it is recommended to only run missions that you trust.
+After this change, it is recommended to only run missions and scripts that you trust.

 ```diff
 do